xenondevs/Docs/docs/nova/addon/asset-packs/creating-items.md

 }
 ```

+!!! warning

-To actually make it consumable, we'll have to add a Consumable item behavior later.
+    This alone doesn't make the item edible.
+To actually make it consumable, we'll have to add a Consumable item behavior in the code later.

-The following item types currently exist:
+??? example "Available item types"

     * ``default`` - The default item type.
 You don't need to specify this manually.
     * ``damageable`` - An item that can be damaged.
     * ``translucent`` - For items whose texture have pixels that aren't fully transparent.
     * ``consumable`` - An item that can be consumed.
     * ``always_consumable`` - An item that can be consumed even if the player's hunger is full.
     * ``fast_consumable`` - An item that can be consumed faster than the default.

 If none of these item types are appropriate, you can use the ``item_material`` property to explicitly set a material.